christiangustavsson/llm-course/README.md

 ### Download and tokenize FineWeb Corpus (10BT)
 3. `python corpus_download.py`, note that this is approximately 20 GB of data.
-- If interested, for an analysis of the downloaded FineWeb corpus, run `python analyze_patterns.py`
 4. `python tokenize_fineweb.py`, note that this will take some time. **OR**, for a powerful computer, `python tokenize_fineweb_parallell.py` is also available.

 ## Simple Pre-processing pipeline
 A simple pre-processing pipeline has been implemented, scraping data from a website and a PDF file.
 FineWeb is used to train the GPT-style model.
 However, this simple scraping and cleaning process is a good exercise.

 1. Run `python preprocessing_pipeline.py`
+- If interested, some deeper text analysis could be extracted by running `python analyze_patterns.py`

 ### Expected file output:
 Five files should be created during the pipeline.